bradleyeckert/hermes/docs/riskman.md

 The main difference from an ad-hoc approach is that Risk Management has defined inputs and outputs guided by a quality standard.
 For commercial projects, you would use mandatory industry-specific standards (automotive, medical, etc.).
 If you are making a real product, expect to fork over real money.
 [ISO/IEC 5055](https://standards.iso.org/ittf/PubliclyAvailableStandards/index.html) is free.
 The 2021 version has a 23-page list of naughty software practices starting on page 8, which would be useful when designing tests.

-Hermes (will) includes tools to build the documentation.
+Hermes will include tools to build the documentation.

 ## Traceability Matrix